bunsenstraat/remix-workshops-cleanup/TokenCourse/READM.md

 ## Interactive Solidity Token Course

-Learn about fungible and now fungible tokens and how to create token contracts.
+Learn to understand and create your ERC20 and ERC721 (NFT) tokens.

 Developed by the p2p learning platform https://dacade.org.